This FAQ contains answers to general questions related to NAR’s committee appointment process.

 Do I get reimbursed for any type of travel to the meeting?

 Most committees meet at the regular business meetings of the National Association; all members of committees, including chairs and vice chairs, are responsible for paying their own meeting expenses.
-However, if your committee meets outside of the two annual meetings, your expenses will be reimbursed.

 How can I find out the next meeting date for a committee?